 To comply with Amazon’s stricter product review policies, you should make sure you’re asking for an honest review – not just a positive one.

-Other sellers have found success with a more indirect approach.
-They don’t directly ask for a review in the insert.
-Instead, they include instructions for claiming a 1-year warranty on their site.
-Customers have to input their email to claim the warranty.
-Once they have the email, they can ask for a review.
+An alternative to the above is a more indirect approach.
+With this, you don’t directly ask for a review in the insert.
+Instead, include instructions for claiming a 1-year warranty on your site (this can just be a simple landing page too).
+Customers have to enter their email to claim the warranty.
+Once you have the email, you can ask for a review.

 However, this indirect way might be considered a violation of Amazon’s Terms of Service, because you are collecting the email after selling on Amazon.
 Amazon explicitly says not to message its customers for marketing purposes.